Hypercubed/Project-Chi/components/examples/chiasm/README.md

-# Chiasm plugins from CJS module
+# Chiasm and Chiasm plugins

 An example using [Chiasm](https://github.com/chiasm-project/chiasm).